Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Related Works

 \section{Related Works}

 This section reviews TTA approaches.
-TL approaches for unsupervised domain adaptation (UDA) restricted to offline transductive analysis have been comprehensively discussed by Li \emph{et al.}~\cite{Li2024T-TIME} and are thus omitted.
-Such approaches are compared in the experiments solely to demonstrate offline TL capabilities.
+TL approaches for unsupervised domain adaptation (UDA) restricted to the offline transductive setting have been comprehensively discussed by Li \emph{et al.}~\cite{Li2024T-TIME} and are thus omitted here.
+Such approaches are still compared in the experiments to demonstrate offline TL capabilities.